elys-network/elys/scripts/upgrade-assure/README.md

 # Localnet Upgrade and Data Migration Guide for ELYS Network

-This document offers a detailed framework for upgrading the localnet used in the ELYS network, encompassing version changes, data migrations, and utilizing testnet snapshots.
+This document offers a detailed framework for upgrading the localnet used in the ELYS network, encompassing version changes, data migrations, and utilizing old testnet snapshots in newwer versions for local development purposes.

 ## Prerequisites